mantoni/mochify.js/README.md

 - `--bundle` specify a separate JS file export when using `--consolify`.
 - `--transform` specifies a Browserify transform to add.
 Can be specified multiple times.
 Options can be passed with [subargs][].
+- `--global-transform` specifies a Browserify transform to add globally.
+Can be specified multiple times.
+Options can be passed with [subargs][].
 - `--plugin` specifies a Browserify plugin to add.
 Can be specified multiple times.
 Options can be passed with [subargs][].
 - `--extension` search for files with the extension in "require" statements.